 The President Has Mostly Wiped out US Refugee Resettlement.
 Other Countries Aren’t Picking up the Slack.

-The Trump administration has drastically cut US refugee admissions—effectively eliminating nearly half of the world’s total resettlement spots, and so far, other countries have failed to make up the difference.
+The Trump administration has drastically cut US refugee admissions—effectively eliminating nearly half of the world’s total resettlement spots.
 New data analysis from Michael Clemens explores the implications of these policies.